CharlesB91/engage-fitness/README.md

 - This area is restricted to only admin & staff users.
 - This will generate a form where the select user an post a workout of their choice
-- For this area there is a default image as an exisiting bug relatig to cloudinary is preventing adding new images.
+- For this area there is a default image as an existing bug relating to cloudinary is preventing adding new images.

 ![Create-Workout](https://github.com/CharlesB91/engage-fitness/blob/main/static/img/read-me-img/create.PNG)
 ![Create-Workout-Form](https://github.com/CharlesB91/engage-fitness/blob/main/static/img/read-me-img/create-form.PNG)